openstreetmap/openstreetmap-website/README.md

 # License

-This software is licensed under the [GNU General Public License 2.0](http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt), a copy of which can be found in the LICENSE file.
+This software is licensed under the [GNU General Public License 2.0](http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt), a copy of which can be found in the [LICENSE](LICENSE) file.

 # Installation

 The Rails Port is a Ruby on Rails application that uses PostgreSQL as its database, and has a large number of dependencies for installation.
-For full details please see the INSTALL.md
+For full details please see [INSTALL.md](INSTALL.md)

 # Development